 Julia rode with us and chatted to us on the way, the drone was ready to meet us at our first location in Kirk Deighton, and we flew by only to find we had to go back and re do it as he hadn’t got us!
 We had to returns and ride it a few times to ensure the right shots were captured but the sun was out and we were having fun so we didn’t mind!

 On to Little Ribston and Knaresborough, where we hit some major traffic, but we managed to keep formation dropping into the bottom of the town and spotting Tony 2 cameras hiding in a bush for his shot!
 Then for the tight short sharp climb out of Knaresborough…..that was a leg warmer!
 It wasn’t long and we were well on our way into Ripley Castle and when we arrived….We Arrived!!!!!

 The castle staff had cleared the gate entrance for us, despite there being some band function on in the yard, we made it into the front of the castle across the difficult pebble courtyard and waved up at the drone….we were so excited to see that shot!
 We all felt like VIP’s or a Pro team.
 Especially with Ian, Beth and Carl on crowd control duty as we kept getting a few photo bombers in our shots!

-Julia had an interview with Jude and the rest of us went to the cafe for tea and cake, and as the afternoon ticked away we had more interviews outside the café with Julia.
-As the photos show we all had a great time and are lucky to be able to cycle in such a beautiful area of the country.
+Julia had an interview with Jude and the rest of us went to the cafe for tea and cake, as the afternoon ticked away we had more interviews outside the café with Julia.
+As the photos show we all had a great time and are lucky to be able to cycle in such a beautiful part of the country.